railsadminteam/rails_admin/README.md

 ### [Action required] Security issue

-**RailsAdmin 1.0.0 and 1.1.0 have been reported to have CSRF vulnerability with default setup.** We strongly recommend that you upgrade RailsAdmin to 1.1.1 or later as soon as possible, if you are on these versions.
-See [b13e879e](https://github.com/sferik/rails_admin/commit/b13e879eb93b661204e9fb5e55f7afa4f397537a) for the detail.
+**RailsAdmin prior to 1.3.0 have been reported to have XSS vulnerability.** We strongly recommend that you upgrade RailsAdmin to 1.3.0 or later as soon as possible, if you are on those versions.
+See [#2985](https://github.com/sferik/rails_admin/issues/2985) for the detail.

-This problem was reported by SourceClear, Inc.
+Also, 1.0.0 and 1.1.0 is known to have [CSRF vulnerability](https://github.com/sferik/rails_admin/commit/b13e879eb93b661204e9fb5e55f7afa4f397537a), too.

 ## Features